 How can we tend to ourselves when our brainstem is having a meltdown?
 When we seem to be constantly in fight, flight, freeze, appease or dissociate?
 When shame has us in its headlights?
-Here are some tips based on the work of Beacon House, Somatic Self-Compassion and Mindful Self-Compassion.
+Here are some tips based on the work of Beacon House Trauma and Attachment Clinic, Somatic Self-Compassion training and Mindful Self-Compassion training.

 - Surround yourself with people who are sensitive to your needs and willing to support you.

 - Find stability wherever you can – at home, the gym, a friend’s place, your favorite coffee shop – wherever you feel a sense of predictability and safety.

 - Remove yourself from relationships that trigger you, even if just for a while as you find your feet under you again.

 - Keep your distance from friends and relatives who you feel unclear boundaries around, who drain your energy, who you lose your sense of autonomous self around (even if just for a while).

 - Acknowledge that much of your brain activity is in your brainstem while you are in survival mode, which makes it difficult to feel emotions.
 Give yourself a break if you’re feeling numb or if you feel unable to respond helpfully to the emotions of others.

 - Your brain may also having be having difficulty processing intellectual material because you are in survival mode.
 Give your brain a rest from processing complicated intellectual material.